cozzini/hpc-tn/gemm/README.rst

   make gpu

-With double precision, you cannot fit matrices larger that 14000x14000 on the GPU memory.

 The performance in double precision should be roughly half of the performance in single precision.
 (This is NOT in general true for consumer-level GPUs (NVidia GTX e.g.) .
 This is due to the fact that such GPUs have a much lower count of double precision registers.
 The Tesla series instead have typically twice as much single precision register compared to double precision.)